toliaqat/xenon-wiki/Authorization-and-Authentication-Tutorial.md

 ```

 The output is a bit long, but you can learn quite a bit from it.
 For example, we have created a user named admin@localhost:
 * Each user is represented by a user service.
-This user is at: /core/authz/users/a996822b-b2df-4a3d-a96b-f560cdf9f134
+The admin user is at: /core/authz/users/a996822b-b2df-4a3d-a96b-f560cdf9f134
 * We made a user group that contains just this user.
-The user group is at: /core/authz/user-groups/86b928df-261a-48ff-9d56-eff01c4e75eb
+The admin's user group is at: /core/authz/user-groups/86b928df-261a-48ff-9d56-eff01c4e75eb
-* We made a resource group that contains a set of resources: /core/authz/resource-groups/406c1eae-54ad-4313-b0ff-a7a3075c905a
+* We made a resource group from the admin user that contains a set of resources: /core/authz/resource-groups/406c1eae-54ad-4313-b0ff-a7a3075c905a
-* We made a role that connects together the user group and resource group: /core/authz/roles/db12ffe9-9245-4314-98b0-93de5fd6d068
+* We made a role that connects together the admin's user and resource groups: /core/authz/roles/db12ffe9-9245-4314-98b0-93de5fd6d068

 We'll look at this in detail below.